keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 ## Moving away from cross-origin requests

-I could stop here, but I was not fully happy (that's the sad story of my life).
+I could have stopped here, but I was not fully happy (that's the sad story of my life).

-My original attempt was to make both `sec-fetch-mode` values equals to `cors`, but there's something I can reflect upon.
+My original attempt was to make both `sec-fetch-mode` values equals to `cors`, but there's something to reflect upon.

 As I said earlier the application is, by design, developed to perform cross-origin request, but in every case where I care about preloading I am in a _same-origin_ case.<br>
 Even better: I'm particularly interested on boosting performance of _public_ application, where there's not authentication at all.

-Generally speaking: I like the idea to have the most restrictive and secure configuration.
+Generally speaking: I like the idea to have the most restrictive and secure configuration: if you need few permissions I want to give you only the minimal set.

-You probably guessed what I mean: **can we get rid of cross-origin?**
+You probably guessed what I mean: **can we get rid of cross-origin calls?**

 To address this let's go back to the old version of my `preload` links: